-The inspiration behind every OBAKU watch comes from the classic Danish design tradition combined with the Asian Zen Philosophy that focuses on the essential things in life.
-It might seem difficult to blend traditions that originate thousands of kilometers apart, but thanks to our designers OBAKU has created a design where Nordic and Asian design idioms meet.
-A concept that is inspired by the root of both cultures and traditions – simplicity.
+Obaku creates timeless design watches inspired from minimalism and simplicity.
+The inspiration behind all Obaku watches comes from the classic Danish design tradition combined with the Asian Zen Philosophy that focuses on the essential things in life.
+It might seem difficult to blend traditions that originate thousands of kilometers apart, but thanks to our designers Obaku has created designs where Nordic and Asian design idioms meet.

-Since the Viking age, Danish design has evolved from a basic mindset of creating a simple, durable and strong design, into helping elevate the fundamental standards of living through simplicity and functionality mixed with key elements such as: functionality, edgy/clean lines and a minimalist look.
+Since the Viking age, Danish design has evolved from a basic mindset of creating a simple, durable and strong design, into helping elevate the fundamental standards of living through simplicity and functionality mixed with key elements such as functionality, clean lines, and a minimalist look.

 Obaku takes its name from a branch of the Zen philosophy that was founded in 1661 at the foot of Mount Obaku.

-Obaku Zen focuses on incorporating a total togetherness of body and mind.
-It is a way of being – a state of mind.
+Obaku Zen focuses on incorporating a total balance in body and mind.
+It is a way of being – simply a state of mind.
 Obaku Zen tries to see things without distortion and to concentrate on the essentials created by your own thoughts and nature.
 In Asia the Zen philosophy has molded a set of basic values that pay tribute to simplicity and the search for the essence in life.
-Values that honor truth and calmness.
+It values the truth and calmness.

-The idea that there should be a sense of calm and balance in the items we use to adorn ourselves, is what gave birth to Obaku.
-In Asia, Zen philosophies have given rise to natural simplicity – in both thought and act.
-Simplicity is often associated with Zen – and Zen practice is indeed simple, if not easy.
+The idea that there should be a sense of calmness and balance in the items we consume to adorn ourselves, is what gave birth to Obaku.
+In Asia, Zen philosophies have given rise to natural simplicity – in both thoughts and act.

-The OBAKU logo is inspired by the Zen calligraphic circle of life, also known as the Enso, which in Japanese means ‘circle’.
-It symbolizes strength, elegance and the universe and is an ‘expression of the moment’.
+The Obaku logo is inspired by the Zen calligraphic circle of life, also known as the Enso, which in Japanese means ‘circle’.
+It symbolizes strength, elegance, and is an expression of the moment.
 The calligraphic Enso refers to a moment when the mind is free to simply let the body and spirit create.

-One of the main driving forces behind the OBAKU collection is Christian Mikkelsen.
+One of the main forces behind the Obaku watch collection is the Danish designer Christian Mikkelsen.
 Regarded as one of the best in the business, he graduated from the Danish School of Architecture in Aarhus with specialty in industrial design.
-Christian has been designing watches for more than 15 years and is internationally recognized for his minimalist and contemporary designs
+Christian has been designing watches for more than 15 years and is internationally recognized for his minimalistic and contemporary designs